Skip to content

 Early Music Now presents a diverse range of music from the Middle Ages, Renaissance, and early Baroque, including medieval chant, Renaissance madrigals, dances, consort music, baroque cantatas, and keyboard pieces.
 Hosted by Sara Schneider, the show offers a captivating journey through seven centuries of music history with knowledge, charm, and passion.

-Brief Program – Weekdays: 6 am and 3 pm
+Brief Program – Weekdays: 3 pm

 BillMcGlaughlin